veya2ztn/md2notion_api_version/README.md

 - Press setting button at right-upper
 - Find `Add Connection` and link the page

-> It is possible to handle the whole notion project via Api.
+> It is possible to handle the whole notion project via Api and I recommend to read [notion-sdk-py](https://github.com/ramnes/notion-sdk-py) and [API reference](https://developers.notion.com/reference).
->
-> It is recommend to read [notion-sdk-py](https://github.com/ramnes/notion-sdk-py) and [API reference](https://developers.notion.com/reference).

 ----